OWASP/owasp-summit-2017/Working-Sessions/Owasp-Projects/O-Saft.md

 ---

-Create a [slack team](https://o-saft.slack.com/), feel free to join the O-Saft team.
+Create a [slack team](https://o-saft.slack.com/), feel free to join the O-Saft team with your @owasp.org address (unfortunately slack is toooo stupid to accept @gmail.com addresses).